ADHD Treatment: Information, Therapies, and Medication Options

 How to access ADHD treatment in the UK

 To access ADHD treatment in the UK, you must first have an official diagnosis.
-One of the most common ways to start the process, is by talking to your GP, who will go through a standardised test with you to assess your symptoms.
-From there, they will refer you to, either, the NHS, or a private psychiatrist, for an assessment.
+One of the most common ways to start the process is by talking to your GP, who may go through a standardised test with you to assess your symptoms.
+From there, they will refer you to either the NHS or a private psychiatrist for an assessment.

-At Maudsley Private Care, we offer comprehensive in-person and online private ADHD assessments for UK residents, adults and children, carried out by one of our experts.
+At Maudsley Private Care, we offer comprehensive in-person and online private ADHD assessments for UK residents, adults and children, performed by one of our experts.

 Meet our ADHD experts